Part 1 // Part 2

 I also realized the altar call (which began during the revivalist movement) was absent from the typical Sunday morning service (called the Divine Liturgy).
 That really bothers some people.
 How can we get people saved without an altar call?
 Of course, in order to answer that, we should pose a better question: what does it mean to be saved?

-In Orthodoxy, salvation is not an event that happens to someone (i.e. a prayer and a mental ascent to a particular doctrine) so that one can escape hell and go to heaven later.
-Rather, it is a complete change of heart and being in which one’s entire self must be crucified with Christ and resurrected in Him so that they can intimately become one with Him in this life and the next.
+In Orthodoxy, salvation is not an event that happens to us (i.e. a prayer for Jesus to come into our hearts) so that we can escape hell and go to heaven later.
+Rather, it is a lifestyle and an orientation of our entire being toward Christ and His Cross.
+Our desire is to become intimately one with Him in this life and the next.
 Most of the time, that process of change is a lengthy one.

 THE TRUE EARLY CHURCH

 After arriving at the Carpatho-Russian parish, I spent a few months waffling.
 Part of me was ready to give up on the boring liturgical services and go back to something with a bit more hype and excitement.
 I was having difficulty engaging in the services.
 Also, some of the above mentioned theology was challenging.